ChristopherJMiller/rusty-graph-federation/README.md

 Learning about GraphQL Federation with Rust and Nix

-## Long Term Plan
+## The Setup

 - Two services, a fake `profile` and `feed`, are deployed and each publish graphql subgraphs
 - Given a k8s annotation, the `discovery` service will be able to publish a directory of subgraphs deployed in a namespace
-- The `gateway` service uses this `discovery` service to publish a federated super graph, and handles ingresses to the services
+- The `gateway` service uses this `discovery` service to publish a federated supergraph, and handles request routing to the services

 ## Getting Started